hbctraining/scRNA-seq/lessons/05_SC_clustering_quality_control.md

 <img src="../img/SC_clusters_PCs_loadObj.png" width="800">
 </p>

 We can see how the clusters are represented by the different PCs.
-For instance, the genes driving `PC_2` exhibit higher expression in clusters 4 and 13, while clusters 6,7, and 14 show lower expression.
+For instance, the genes driving `PC_2` exhibit higher expression in clusters 4 and 11.
 We could look back at our genes driving this PC to get an idea of what the cell types might be:

 ```r
 # Examine PCA results